 Laissez-moi mes rêves was arranged for flute and harp as well as for piano solo under the name Promenade sur l'Orge in Vagabondages.

 The composition of Saint-Pétersbourg was started while visiting the city of Saint Petersburg in Russia.
 Original material mingles with misquoted traditional themes, in a sometimes complex counterpoint that attempts to represent the contrasts of lively and modern people living in the old city of the tsars.
-Each of the sections refers to a specific moment of the journey: a boat trip on the river Neva, through canals and under bridges; a dinner after seeing Prokofiev's Romeo and Juliet, where memories of the ballet mingle with the popular tunes heard in the restaurant; a dizzying waltz, in memory of the fountains of the Peterhof; a visit of the Hermitage Museum where both classical and modern art are displayed; and the suite ends with a burlesque fantasy on a traditional song : "I Have Travelled Around the Whole Universe", heard on a very busy and animated street.
+Each of the sections refers to a specific moment of the journey: a boat trip on the river Neva, through canals and under bridges; a dinner after seeing Prokofiev's Romeo and Juliet, where memories of the ballet mingle with the popular tunes heard in the restaurant; a visit of the Hermitage Museum where both classical and modern art are displayed; and the suite ends with a burlesque fantasy on a traditional song : "I Have Travelled Around the Whole Universe", heard on a very busy and animated street.

 Souvenir de bal begins as a minimalist composition with repeated notes accompanying fragments of a melody – the vague memory of a waltz heard during a ball.
 The memory grows stronger, and the melody is fully remembered, with its swift and dizzying accompaniment.